Do you want a comprehensive understanding of all things breast/chestfeeding? If so, this book group is perfect for you!

 Barbara D. Robertson will be joined by Nancy Mohrbacher, the author of the book, to break this down for you.
 Having a structured format tends to move things from the "oh I should do that" to DONE!

-Dates for Spring/Summer 2023 will be announced soon!
+Dates for Spring/Summer 2023 are announced!
+See below!

 For this group, we will be using Zoom Meeting and Thinkific, an online learning platform.
 When you register you will get an invitation to join us on Thinkific, an easy-to-use, online learning program.
 You will see the required reading listed for each of our ten sessions and meetings.